Newsletter No. 19 – Social Law

 CE April 1, 2015 (n°365253):

 Soc.
-March 31, 2015 (No. 13-21.184) FS-PB:
+March 31, 2015 (n°13-21.184) FS-PB:

 Soc.
-March 31, 2015 (No. 13-27.196) FS-PB:
+March 31, 2015 (n°13-27.196) FS-PB:

-Dismissal – proof
+Dismissal – evidence

 Soc.
-March 31, 2015 (No. 13-24.410) FS-PB:
+March 31, 2015 (n°13-24.410) FS-PB:

 Dismissal of a protected employee

-CE March 27, 2015 (n°371174):
+CE 27 March 2015 (no. 371174):

 Soc.
-March 31, 2015 (No. 13-25.436) FS-PB:
+March 31, 2015 (n°13-25.436) FS-PB:

-2 Law no. 2014-790 of July 10, 2014 aimed at combating unfair social competition
+2 Law No. 2014-790 of 10 July 2014 aimed at combating unfair social competition

-3 Directive 2014/67/EU of the European Parliament and of the Council of 15 May 2014 relating to the implementation of Directive 96/71/EC concerning the posting of workers 4 Ordinance no. 2015-380 of 2 April 2015 relating to wage portage
+3 Directive 2014/67/EU of the European Parliament and of the Council of 15 May 2014 on the implementation of Directive 96/71/EC concerning the posting of workers 4 Order No. 2015-380 of 2 April 2015 relating to umbrella employment

 Download our newsletter:

-Newsletter n° 19 – Social law
+Newsletter No. 19 – Social Law

 Subscribe to our newsletter

-Get the latest news and updates from our team.
+Receive the latest news and updates from our team.

-See you soon !
+See you soon!